 On February 22, 2006, Public Law 15-02 was enacted to create DPL within the Executive Branch of the CNMI Government and to transfer the obligations and responsibilities of MPLA to DPL.
 DPL is responsible for administration, use, leasing, development and disposition of all lands defined as public lands by Article XI of the CNMI Constitution or any other provision of law, subject to the provisions of Public Law 15-02 and except as limited by transfers of freehold interest to individuals, entities, or other government agencies.
-DPL's authority does not extend to the issuance of land use permits and licenses, except as specifically provided for in Public Law 15-02 and does not limit in any respect the authority of other commonwealth agencies to issue permits and licenses pursuant to their respective enabling legislation.
+DPL's authority does not extend to the issuance of land use permits and licenses, except as specifically provided for in Public Law 15-02 and does not limit in any respect the authority of other Commonwealth agencies to issue permits and licenses pursuant to their respective enabling legislation.
 DPL is headed by a Secretary appointed by the Governor with the advice and consent of the Senate.

 The CNMI Constitution requires that all revenues received by DPL in excess of the amount necessary to meet reasonable expenses of administration and management, land surveying, homestead development, and any other expenses reasonably necessary for the accomplishment of its functions, must be transferred to the Marianas Public Land Trust (MPLT).
-DPL has determined that amounts due to MPLT equal its unreserved fund balance; as such DPL has recorded advances to (due to) MPLT of \$970,057 and (\$1,155,595) as of September 30, 2015 and 2014, respectively.
-On December 29, 2014, June 6, 2014 and December 31, 2013, DPL transferred \$5,000,000, \$996,743 and \$307,109, respectively, to MPLT in accordance with requirements of the CNMI Constitution.
+DPL, through positions taken by the CNMI Office of the Attorney General, has determined that amounts appropriated for homestead development, the ensuing year's budget, and other matters can be considered reserved.
+Any change from this determination will be treated prospectively.
+DPL has determined that amounts due to MPLT equal its unreserved fund balance; as such DPL has recorded (due to) advances to MPLT of \$(866,339) and \$388,388 as of September 30, 2016 and 2015, respectively.
+On March 28, 2016 and December 29, 2014, DPL transferred \$800,394 and \$5,000,000, respectively, to MPLT in accordance with requirements of the CNMI Constitution.